6 Tips for Building a Flawless Feminine Form

 Having more than decade of experience training people of all shapes and sizes, and with the majority of them being women, I’ve come up with the following list for helping women get better results and achieving that sexy look that most of my clients are after.

 Submitted, for your consideration, my top six rules for helping sculpt a sexy female body.

 In most cases, your warm up should bear a fair similarity to your actual training.
-Given that we’ve pretty established that slow paced workouts—be they cardio or strength training—are essentially useless, why would you think to warm up that way?
+Given that we’ve pretty much established that slow paced workouts—be they cardio or strength training—are essentially useless, why would you think to warm up that way?